RALMAZ/Learn/README.md

-## :bangbang: This is just my opinion and not a set of rules :bangbang:
+## :bangbang: This not a set of rules :bangbang:

 1. :file_folder: Structure of the catalog
 1. :1234: Order of functions in the component